Living Languages of the Americas

 A few English words from Tupian

-• cayenne, from Old Tupi quiínia: "hot pepper".
-The word was later remodelled by association with the city of Cayenne, the capital of French Guiana (which is not a Tupian name, probably Cariban or Arawakan)
+- cayenne, from Old Tupi quiínia: "hot pepper".
+The word was later remodelled by association with the city of Cayenne, the capital of French Guiana.
+(The city name is of disputed meaning and origin, but not Tupian.)

 Aymara